OpenTasmania/oj-server/docs/plan.md

 ### **2.1 Core Project Goals**

-The Open Journey Planner Server aims to:
+The Open Journey Server aims to:

 1. Provide a complete self-hosted OpenStreetMap system
 2. Ingest and serve OpenStreetMap (OSM) data for base maps and routing networks